 eliminated through suspended grades and grades deleted by academic renewal, that fall

-within the ranges show below - both for courses taken at UNO and for all courses.
+within the ranges shown below, for courses taken at UNO.

 |Summa Cum Laude

 ||3.700 to 3.899